adrien2p/accumulator/README.md

 # Configuration

-Start by populating `targets.json` with the websites you want to attack.
+Start by populating `targets.json` with the websites you want to test.
 Here is how to fill the json file

 ````json